August 4, 2010

 A crowd arrives at the gate of the Temple with their leader at the head.
 They are singing, “This is the gate that belongs to Yahweh; let the righteous/triumphant enter through it” (Ps 118:20).
 The demonstrators stream into the Temple court behind Jesus, who advances to the tables of the moneychangers.
 Quoting the prophets Isaiah and Jeremiah, he grabs the planks and heaves them over.

 In a clatter of wings, the doves ascend into heaven from their shattered cages.
 The four-legged animals get jittery, bleating and lowing nervously and pressing against their pens in increasing panic.
 Accounting records fall beneath the tables and underfoot, splintering clay tablets, smearing ink, tearing parchment and vellum.
 Coins splash onto the pavement and roll away.
-Servants trying to escape with vessels are intercepted.
+Servants trying to escape with the vessels full of money are intercepted.

 Over the shouting and laughing and hymn singing, Jesus harangues the merchants, quoting Isaiah and Jeremiah in their faces and literally herding them toward the gates of the court with a cattle whip.